 #05.
 Yamaha YZ125

 Having the smaller version of the Yamaha YZ125 on the list isn’t laziness on our part, it’s just that for some riders, the YZ125 is a superior choice.
 If you’re anything like me – which is not that great at dirt biking – then the YZ125 is an ideal option.
 It might be small, but it’s more than enough.
 The YZ125 comes armed with a liquid-cooled 124cc, reed valve inducted 2-stroke engine.
-Yeah, it’s a 125 but it produced 33 hp at the rear wheel.
+Yeah, it’s a learner approved 125 but it produces 33 hp at the rear wheel.
 That’s 33 hp in a chassis that has an overall dry weight of 190 lbs.
 If you were having doubts about its power, it’s powerful enough to haul you around a dirt trail.
 And light enough so that when you inevitably drop it, you’re not going to hurt yourself too much and the bike’s going to be fine.
-These things are indestructible, and that’s probably why the YZ125 is one of the most popular 2-stroke dirt bikes ever made.
+These things are indestructible, and that’s probably why the YZ125 is one of the most popular 2 stroke dirt bikes ever made.
 If you want to buy one new, Yamaha’s MSRP is $6,499.
-If you want a used model, we recommend searching for something from 2005 onwards – these can be found for around $1,500.
+If you want a used model, we recommend searching for something from 2005 onward – these can be found for around $1,500.

 #04.
 Husqvarna CR125

-Husqvarna are one of the last bastions of real, proper, 2-stroke dirt bike fury – but sadly, this absolute beauty of a machine was discontinued back in 2013.
+Husqvarna is one of the last bastions of real, proper, 2 stroke dirt bike fury – but sadly, this absolute beauty of a machine was discontinued back in 2013.
 It’s not for the faint-hearted either, because although it looks like an innocent 125cc, it’s built on top of proven racing technology.
 If you can find one for sale, you’d better snap it up quickly and whatever the price, you won’t regret the purchase.
-The engine is a liquid-cooled 124cc 2-stroke singe that shoots out around 40 hp of pure joy all across the rev range.
+The engine is a liquid-cooled 124cc 2-stroke single that shoots out around 40 hp of pure joy all across the rev range.
 The engine is mated to a bullet proof six-speed gearbox for enhanced control and performance.
 On top of that, Brembo brakes are thrown into the mix, along with pretty decent Kayaba suspension.
 It’s a shame that these are no longer being made, because they’re a lot of fun to ride.

 #03.
 Gas-Gas EC 300

-If you can find a Gas-Gas 2-stroke dirt bike for sale in the USA, we heartily encourage you to give one a go.
+If you can find a Gas-Gas 2 stroke dirt bike for sale in the USA, we heartily encourage you to give one a go.
 The Spanish brand may not be as well-known as the big Japanese manufacturers or other European firms like KTM and Husqvarna, but don’t discount the Spaniards here.
 For the sake of this list, we’re focusing on the newer 2018 EC 300, but any of Gas-Gas’s previous 250 and 300 models are worth your money.
 According to other sources, the 2018 EC 300 will be the last of its kind, and there are rumors that it might be (ironically) the last gas-powered Gas-Gas motorcycle, since the firm has been bought by an electric bike manufacturer.
-So, why not celebrate the awesome brand by buying what could be their last 2-stroke dirt bike?
+So, why not celebrate the awesome brand by buying what could be their last 2 stroke dirt bike?
 299cc, Nissin brakes, KYB suspension, 231 lbs dry, European sexuality – what’s not to like?

 #02.
 Honda CR500R

 There are a few good reasons why we’re putting the CR250R’s bigger brother on here.
 Firstly, it’s as reliable as hell.
 Secondly, it’s more powerful than the smaller 250 version, which is a plus point in many riders’ eyes.
-And thirdly, while it may not have been as popular as the legendary Kawasaki KX500 listed above, it was almost certainly the better of the two big-boy 2-stroke dirt bikes.
+And thirdly, while it may not have been as popular as the legendary Kawasaki KX500 listed above, it was almost certainly the better of the two big-boy 2 stroke dirt bikes.
 And as bonus fourth point, since it wasn’t as idolized as the Kawasaki KX500, you’re more than likely to pick up one of these, in better condition, and for a much lower price than its Lime Green competitor.
-Since it was introduced in 1984, the Honda has been impressing everyone who’s ever had a blat on that 491cc, liquid-cooled, 2-stroke machine.
+Since it was introduced in 1984, the Honda has been impressing everyone who’s ever had a blat on that 491cc, single cylinder, liquid-cooled, 2-stroke engine.
 With 52.8 hp on tap, it was the most powerful motocross bike that Honda made – with some riders arguing that it was difficult to ride simply because it was far too powerful!
 Ideally, you want to pick up one of the last model years that Honda had, like a 2000 or something, but be prepared to shell out around $4500 for a used one!
 Or even more…

 #01.
 KTM 300 EXC